Creating energy at work and in the community

 Karen Hutt (’89) credits her Acadia degree in political science with having taught her to write, a skill she has used throughout her career.
 “If three years of writing papers teaches you anything, it’s how to write,” she told Voices of Acadia, the 175th Anniversary supplement to the Acadia Bulletin.
 Being an effective communicator is a foundational piece of building a successful career.”

-Hutt is President and Chief Executive Officer of Nova Scotia Power Inc.; a role she assumed in August 2016.
+Hutt is Executive Vice President of Strategy and Business Development at Emera Inc. Her extensive experience within the clean energy sector is seen as instrumental in the organization’s growth.
+Hutt was previously President and Chief Executive Officer of Nova Scotia Power Inc.; a role she assumed in August 2016.
 She first joined the Emera family of companies at Nova Scotia Power in 2001 and through progressively senior roles has led a range of customer, strategy, business growth and regulatory initiatives in markets throughout North America.
 Prior to stepping into her current role, she was Emera’s Vice President, Mergers and Acquisitions and was also Executive Vice President, Commercial, at Emera Energy.